Shrub Steppe - Eastern Washington State

 Picture of a harmless gopher snake

-Over many years of travelling eastern Washington I've heard of no person getting bitten by a rattlesnake and don't let it get in the way of exploring new places-- the truth is, they can be hard to find.
-However, snake bites do happen, and it's sensible to be wary of rattlesnakes, to wear boots, be aware when travelling where they live and give them some room-- a certain amount of fear is an appropriate instinct of self-preservation.
-That said, available data shows snake bites are relatively rare, mortality extremely rare, and most bites are easily preventable in the first place.
+Over many years of travelling eastern Washington I've heard of one person getting bitten by a rattlesnake and don't let it get in the way of exploring new places -- the truth is, they can be hard to find.
+However, snake bites do happen, and it's sensible to be wary of rattlesnakes, mainly to be aware when travelling where they live and look where you step or grab hold.
+It's also a good idea to wear boots covering the ankles and walk with a stick.
+A certain amount of fear or waryness is an appropriate instinct but that said, available data shows snake bites are relatively rare, mortality extremely rare, and most bites are easily preventable in the first place.
 Here are some statistics on snake bites from credible sources, to illustrate the level of danger posed by rattlesnakes and other venomous snakes:

 • 25% of adult Rattlesnake bites are dry, with no venom injected.
 (Brown, 1997)